-This report documents the current status of knowledge concerning the economic value of the commercial and recreational hunting and fishing services generated by coastal and other wetlands.
-In particular, studies that focus on valuing hunting and fishing services as unbundled products of wetland function are highlighted.
-A brief overview of the economic linkages between wetland ecosystems and hunting and fishing is first presented, thus providing a basic framework for understanding why specific variables and measurement methods are of interest.
-Second, the common methods used to value services of wetlands are outlined, along with their major advantages and disadvantages.
+This report documents the current status of knowledge concerning the economic value of the habitat and species protection services generated by coastal and other wetlands.
+In particular, studies that focus on valuing habitat and species protection services as an unbundled product of wetland function are highlighted.5 A brief overview of the economic linkages between wetland ecosystems and habitat/species protection is first presented, thus providing a basic framework for understanding why specific variables and measurement methods are of interest.
+Second, the common methods used to value the habitat and species protection services of wetlands are outlined, along with their major advantages and disadvantages.
 This information can help the reader evaluate the usefulness of any particular estimate.
-Next, the results of individual hunting and fishing service valuation studies are presented and summarized.
+Next, the results of individual valuation studies are presented and summarized.
 Lastly, the report concludes with a complete list of the literature cited.

-Relationship Between Wetlands and Hunting and Fishing
+Relationship Between Wetlands and Habitat/Species Protection

-Policymakers face complex, multi-objective trade-offs when attempting to develop strategies for coastal restoration and protection.
-Implementation of any specific strategy will result in benefits and costs that will, in general, be different than those experienced under alternative strategies.
+Policymakers face complex, multi-objective trade-offs when attempting to develop strategies for coastal restoration and protection.6 Implementation of any specific strategy will result in benefits and costs that will, in general, be different than those experienced under alternative strategies.
 Economics can be used to help inform policymakers about the relative benefits and cost of different strategies, but analysts require information on (1) the relationship between anthropogenic activities and coastal wetland loss, (2) the costs imposed on society from coastal wetland loss, and (3) the costs of taking action to prevent coastal wetland loss.
 In the typical environmental management scenario, human activities are considered to be a cause of degradation, and the management of these activities via regulation or the use of economic instruments has the goal of reducing environmental impacts.
 Changing established human activities is potentially costly, and the cost will vary by the specific type of activity and its interrelationship with the environment.
 While some Louisiana coastal wetland loss can be attributed to traditional human industrial, municipal, and agricultural activities, natural environmental processes on a regional, hemispheric, and global scale are also important.
-Complicating the identification of causal linkages and their importance to hunting and fishing resources is the heterogeneity of existing wetlands.
+Complicating the identification of causal linkages and their importance to habitat and species protection is the heterogeneity of existing wetlands.
+Some wetlands perform many functions, but some may perform few or even none.
+In addition, many of the environmental services are generated simultaneously in varying degrees by the same wetland function.
+From this perspective, the habitat and species protection services of wetlands can best be understood as part of an economic joint product.
+This jointness-in-products creates difficulties in measuring the economic importance of specific wetlands functions, and as a result the literature contains a limited number of empirical studies that isolate the habitat and species protection benefits associated with wetland integrity.